PIReTship/bookdata-tools/docs/index.md

 identifiers across the various data sources for cross-linking.
-These tools are updated from the version used to support our original paper; we have dropped PostgreSQL in favor of a pipeline implemented with DVC, Rust, and DataFusion that is more efficient (integration times have dropped from 8 hours to less than 3) and requires significantly less disk space.
+These tools are updated from the version used to support our original paper; we have dropped PostgreSQL in favor of a pipeline implemented with DVC, Rust, and DataFusion that is more efficient (integration times have dropped from 8 hours to less than 3) and requires significantly less disk space.[^bftag]

+[^bftag]: The original tools are available on the `before-fusion` tag in the Git repository.

 If you use these scripts in any published research, cite [our paper][paper] ([PDF][]):